gatsu420/tokped_sales_tracker/README.md

 ## Functionality
 What this project is supposed to do:
 1. Get sold, view and review count from certain products
-2. Run frequently per hour to see traction
+2. Run frequently per interval to see traction

 ## Cron config
 This is what I use, please adjust accordingly;